John-Nagle/Blender-SL-utils/README.md

 ### UVs
 The UVs for the railing need to be re-made after stretching so that the railing animation speed will be uniform over the whole railing.

-UV->Reset
+1. Select longest part of one railing
+2. Select by material to get rest of railings
+3. Set X-ray mode.
+4. Deselect other railing by box (B) deselect (shift)
-UV->Follow active quads
+5. UV->Follow active quads
-Then rescale until diamonds on railing are square
+6. Repeat for other railing

 This is not working for both railings.
 One gets properly rescaled, the other is totally wrong.